ramide1/mc-server-termux/README.md

 # Minecraft Server on Termux
 This script allows you to easily set up and run a Minecraft server on your Android device using Termux.
-It supports Paper, Purpur, DivineMC, Fabric, Folia, Vanilla and Spigot server types, and automates the installation of Java, downloading the server files, and configuring the server.
+It supports Paper, Purpur, DivineMC, Fabric, Folia, Vanilla, Spigot and Forge server types, and automates the installation of Java, downloading the server files, and configuring the server.
 # Features
 Automatic Java Installation: Installs the correct version of Java (OpenJDK 21) for your server.
 Storage Permissions: Requests and sets up storage permissions for Termux.
 Customizable Server Directory: Lets you choose where to store your Minecraft server files.
 RAM Allocation: Allows you to specify how much RAM to allocate to the server.
-Server Type Selection: Supports Paper, Purpur, and Fabric server types.
+Server Type Selection: Supports Paper, Purpur, DivineMC, Fabric, Folia, Vanilla, Spigot and Forge server types.
 Automatic EULA Acceptance: Automatically accepts the Minecraft EULA.
 Easy-to-Use Command: Creates a mcserver command to start your server with a single command.
 # Requirements